Indian Institute of Science: Historical artifacts on campus

-Challakere Campus
+Challakere campus

-A second campus is in Challakere, on a 1500 acre lot of land.
-Research centres and labs here include the Talent Development Centre, Skill Development Centre funded by HAL under CSR Act, Solar Power Research Center and a Climate Observatory.
-The Centre for Sustainable Technologies has commenced its activities here under the project "C-BELT" i.e., the Centre for Bio-energy and Low-Carbon Technologies.
+A second campus was established in Challakere, on a 1500 acre lot of land.
+Research centres and labs here include the Talent Development Centre, Skill Development Centre funded by the Hindustan Aeronautics Limited, Solar Power Research Center and a Climate Observatory.
+The Centre for Sustainable Technologies has commenced its activities through the Centre for Bio-energy and Low-Carbon Technologies (C-BELT).

-Janardhana Swamy, then Member of Parliament from the Chitradurga Lok Sabha as well as a notable alumnus of IISc and Amalan Biswas, then DC of Chitradurga District played significant roles in setting up the IISc's new campus at Challakere.
-They were instrumental in identifying all the required 1500 acres of land for the new campus, getting the existing building leased from the Sheep Farm, obtaining the various needed approvals from the government, and having the initial funds released from the State.
+Janardhana Swamy, then Member of Parliament and an alumnus of IISc and Amalan Biswas, then District Magistrate of Chitradurga district played significant roles in setting up the IISc's new campus at Challakere.

 Organisation and administration

 Academic divisions, departments, and centres

 For academic purposes, departments and centres in the institute are broadly assigned to either the Science Faculty or the Engineering Faculty.
-For administrative purposes (such as faculty recruitment, assessment and promotion), departments and centres are classified into six divisions, each headed by a chairperson.
+For administrative purposes (such as faculty recruitment, assessment and promotion), departments and centres are classified into six divisions, each headed by a Dean.
 Each department or centre is administered by a chairperson.